vinoccet/api-automation-batch1/target/classes/edu/in/api_automation_batch1/day1/README.md

-# 🌱 Java Basics for API Automation Testing (Beginner-Friendly)
+# 🌱 Java Basics for API Automation Testing

-> **Goal for this stage:**
-> Learn Java fundamentals while keeping API testing in mind.
-> No real HTTP calls yet — just understand how Java stores, processes, and structures data that we’ll use in API automation.

----

 ## 🗂 Topics Covered in This Module